variantstudios/autospacolorado.com/_services/coatings.md

 ---
 title: Ceramic Coatings
 header_image_path: "/assets/images/water-beading-001.jpeg"
+pricing:
-pricing: At Greeley Auto Spa/Sun Stoppers  we have setup our packages and options to try our best to meet everyone’s requirements and needs when it comes to a vehicle coating.
+  At Greeley Auto Spa/Sun Stoppers  we have setup our packages and options to try our best to meet everyone’s requirements and needs when it comes to a vehicle coating.
 We have packages available ranging from a 1 year coating at $299 to a lifetime starting at $1699(depending on vehicle).
 It’s always best to call or stop in the shop to discuss options and pricing.
 service-table:
   - group:
     desc:
     options:
       - option:
         price:
 search_engine_optimization:
   page_title: Ceramic Coatings Greeley Colorado
-  page_description: Ceramic Pro Coatings in Northern Colorado .
+  page_description: Coatings in Northern Colorado .
 Here at Greeley Auto
     Spa we understand how important it is to keep your car’s paint protected.
 If you’ve been searching for the best auto detailing Greeley Co has to offer, than you’ve found it here.
   facebook_image_path: "/assets/images/greeley-autospa-facebook-1200x630.png"
 _comments:
   page_title: This is the title that's specifically for Search Engine Optimization.
+  page_description:
-  page_description: This is the page description that is shown below the page title
-    in the search engine results.
+    This is the page description that is shown below the page title in the search engine results.
+  facebook_image_path:
-  facebook_image_path: Use images that are at least 1200 x 630px for best results
-    or a minimum of at least 600 x 315px.
+    Use images that are at least 1200 x 630px for best results or a minimum of at least 600 x 315px.
 ---